[Updated May 8, 2022]

 The two-mile hike offers a chance to explore the north and south rims of Tallulah Gorge, encompasses 10 overlooks with jaw-dropping views, and visit the massive Hurricane Falls.

-Another great hike here is the 3.4-mile Sliding Rock Trail, which will give you an up-close look at the Bridal View waterfall.
-To make this hike, you need to get a permit: They’re free, but are limited to just 100 per day, so be sure to get to the park early!
+For this hike, you need to get a permit.
+They’re free, but limited to just 100 per day, so get to the park early!

 Driving Directions to Tallulah Gorge:

 From Atlanta, take I-85 North to I-985, which will turn into 365.
 From there, take Hwy 441 North to Tallulah Gorge.
-Depending on which hike and area you want to visit in the state park, you can follow various signs that will direct you.
+Depending on which area you want to visit in the Georgia State park, you can follow various signs that will direct you.

 One of the best waterfalls in North Georgia (and one of the tallest free-falling cascades east of the Mississippi River), Toccoa Falls is a magnificent sight to see.

-Located on the campus of Toccoa Falls College in the foothills of the Great Smoky Mountains, these falls are privately owned, but are open to the public.
+Located on the campus of Toccoa Falls College in the foothills of the Blue Ridge Mountains, these falls are privately owned, but are open to the public.

-The handicap-accessible hike to Toccoa Falls is more like a short walk– just 100 yards away from the visitor center and gift shop.
+The ADA-accessible hike to Toccoa Falls is more like a short walk– just 100 yards away from the visitor center and gift shop.

 Driving Directions to Toccoa Falls:

-Get on Highway 17 north of Toccoa, Georgia.
+Get on Highway 17 north of Toccoa GA.
 Follow the signs to the campus of Toccoa Falls College.
 Drive to the back area of the visitor center to find a parking area.

-Located in one of Georgia’s oldest state parks, Trahlyta Falls is a 110-foot-tall cascading waterfall surrounded by the gorgeous Chattahoochee National Forest.
+Located in Vogel State Park, one of Georgia’s oldest state parks, Trahlyta Falls is a 110-foot-tall cascading waterfall surrounded by the Chattahoochee National Forest.

 Descending a set of wooden stairs, you’ll reach a large viewing platform where you will be incredibly close to the rushing cascades of Trahlyta Falls.